tibeggs/pzhur_clone/README.md

 - clicking quickly between buttons causes invalid graphics to temporarily appear
 - selecting too many legends lists them outside the bounding box: nothing is set up to handle this at the moment
 - When updating a map after a zoom results in fill and border lines not lining up
+- ~~Certain combinations will create invalid map option tied to having multiple cvars passed into the mapping options~~ (fixed)
 - Bar chart tick marks become unreadable with certain combinations
   - MSA : no easy fix available at the moment may eliminate this option
-  - Year : plan to implement rotation for ticks much like state labels
+  - ~~Year : plan to implement rotation for ticks much like state labels~~ (fixed)
 - Tick marks for line graph should have more detail
 - Table view is too small and has inconsistent surrounding border rules
 - Internet Explorer is not currently supported: this is due to internet explorer not being updated in recent years with new internet standards it technically runs but will not scale well